MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/azd-compose.md

 1. Locate and customize an existing template that provisions the required resources from a template gallery such as [Awesome AZD](https://azure.github.io/awesome-azd/).
 1. Manually write custom Bicep or Terraform files in the `infra` folder to define the exact required Azure resources.

-However, the `azd` compose feature provides developers with a third option to add Azure resources to their apps.
+However, the `azd` compose feature introduces a third option to add Azure resources to your apps.
 Developers use the `azd add` command to instruct `azd` to compose new Azure resources and update template configurations using simple prompt workflows.
 This feature is particularly useful for developers who want to avoid writing Bicep or using an existing template.

 The `azd compose` feature supports adding resources for the following Azure Services: